tjeerdhans/solving-permutation-puzzles/manuscript/Permutations.md

 3. Convince yourself that every permutation has an inverse and that the inverse is unique.
 4. Determine the inverse of `[1, 2, 3, 4, 0]` and `[1, 0, 3, 2]`.

+## Implementation
+Implement permutations and there operation in your favorite programming language.